phoebe-project/phoebe2-docs/api/phoebe.list_all_update_passbands_available.md

-For convenicence, this function is available at the top-lelve as [phoebe.list_all_update_passbands_available](phoebe.list_all_update_passbands_available.md).
+For convenicence, this function is available at the top-level as [phoebe.list_all_update_passbands_available](phoebe.list_all_update_passbands_available.md).

 See also: